cogtoolslab/compositional-abstractions/behavioral_experiments/README.md

 ## Stimuli

-All towers will be constructed from two primitive blocks: a 2x1 (horizontal) domino, and a 1 x 2 (vertical) domino.
+Iteration 0 (Pilot): All towers will be constructed from two primitive blocks: a 2x1 (horizontal) domino, and a 1 x 2 (vertical) domino.
 Specifically, we use three particular towers consisting of four dominoes each: (1) an arch; (2) a tower resembling the letter “C,” and (3) one resembling the letter “L.” On each trial, we will show the Architect a pair of these towers in an 8x12 grid environment, placing one on the left side of the environment, and one on the right side.